Salvador Dalí Art Project

 Start by placing your clock in the horizontal position and drawing what you see.
 You have to imagine the line of the box corner continuing through the face of the clock in order to stop your drawing at the right place.

 You can now stand the clock in an upright position against the right-hand face of the box.
-Make sure not to move the box when you do this, you want to be drawing it from the same angle to make sure it lines up correctly in your drawing.
+Be sure not to move the box when you do this, you want to be drawing it from the same angle to make sure it lines up correctly in your drawing.

 Continue with your drawing, and again stop drawing the clock before it passes in front of the previous section.